comegrant/dbt_docs_test/projects/data-model/transform/models/gold/menu/_menu__docs.md

 {% docs column__total_ingredient_actual_cost %}

-The actual purchasing cost for the total ingredient amount of the recipe, fetched from the purchasing order(s) for the menu week of the recipe.
+The actual purchasing cost for the total ingredient amount of the recipe.
+It is fetched from the purchasing order(s) for the menu week of the recipe and calculated as the actual purchasing cost of the orders, divided by the quantity in the orders, multiplied with the ingredient quantity in the recipe.

 {% enddocs %}

 {% docs column__total_ingredient_actual_cost_whole_units %}

-The actual purchasing cost for the total ingredient amount of the recipe, fetched from the purchasing order(s) for the menu week of the recipe.
-The total ingredient amount is rounded up to the nearest integer.
+The actual purchasing cost for the total ingredient amount of the recipe.
+It is fetched from the purchasing order(s) for the menu week of the recipe and calculated by dividing the actual purchasing cost of the orders by the ordered quantity, and then multipling it with the ingredient quantity (rounded up to whole units) in the recipe.

+{% enddocs %}

+{% docs column__total_ingredient_co2_emissions %}

+The total amount of registered co2 emissions (in kg) for the ingredients in the recipes.
+It is calculated by multipling the emission per kg of the ingredient with the net weight of on unit of the ingredient, and then multipling it with the quantity of the ingredient in the recipe.
+Note: Not all ingredients have registered CO2 emission data.
+For meaningful analysis, use this field together with total_ingredient_weight_with_co2_data to calculate emissions per kg of food in the recipes.

+{% enddocs %}

+{% docs column__total_ingredient_co2_emissions_whole_units %}

+The total amount of registered co2 emissions (in kg) for the ingredients in the recipes.
+It is calculated by multipling the emission per kg of the ingredient with the net weight of on unit of the ingredient, and then multipling it with the quantity (rounded up to whole units) of the ingredient in the recipe.
+Note: Not all ingredients have registered CO2 emission data.
+For meaningful analysis, use this field together with total_ingredient_weight_with_co2_data_whole_units to calculate emissions per kg of food in the recipes.

+{% enddocs %}

+{% docs column__ingredient_weight_with_co2_data %}

+The net weight (in grams) of one unit of the ingredient, that have registered CO2 emission data.

+{% enddocs %}

+{% docs column__total_ingredient_weight_with_co2_data %}

+The total net weight (in grams) of ingredients in the recipe that have registered CO2 emission data.

+{% enddocs %}

+{% docs column__total_ingredient_weight_with_co2_data_whole_units %}

+The total net weight (in grams) of ingredients in the recipe that have registered CO2 emission data, where the quantity of the ingredients is rounded up to whole units.

 {% enddocs %}